dhmspector/ZeitSatTrack/README.md

 ## Directly
 You can either download the _ZeitSatTrack_ git repo as a git sub-module, or compile directly and either drag _ZeitSatTrack.framework_ into your project, or add it as a subproject/dependency in Xcode.

+# Satellite Data Sources
+The most common source of two-line (TLE) element files is [Celestrack](https://www.celestrak.com) run by Dr. T.S Kelso.
+The Celestrack site maintains a large list of TLE data files broken out by a number of useful categories (Weather, Amateur, Space stations, Navigation, etc).

+_ZeitSatTrack_ provides a consolidated list of these as part of the library resources built right into the library.
+Individual categories and data sets inside those categories can be selected at run time and the current, up to date versions of the TLE files.

+The list includes hundreds of satellites in the following areas:

+- Common Interest (a selection from the categories below)
+- Weather & Earth Resources Satellites
+- Communications Satellites
+- Navigation Satellites
+- Scientific Satellites
+- Miscellaneous Satellites

 # Usage / API

 _ZeitSatTrack_ is provided as a manager class that can operated in one of 2 modes: auto-updating and manual.